 Does hate speech qualify as harassment?

 Standing alone, a single offensive comment most likely does not qualify as harassment.
 Harassment in the educational context consists of unwelcome, discriminatory conduct that is “so severe, pervasive, and objectively offensive, and that so undermines and detracts from the victims’ educational experience, that the victim-students are effectively denied equal access to an institution’s resources and opportunities.”
 By definition, this includes only extreme and usually repetitive behavior—behavior so serious that it would prevent a reasonable person from receiving his or her education.
-By contrast, there is no “hate speech” exception to the First Amendment.

 What should I do if I see behavior or hear speech I find reprehensible?